cordercorder/knn-models/examples/PCKMT/README.md

 ## Build the Faiss index
-The script below will construct `IndexIVFPQ` with Faiss and save it as a file named `faiss.index` to the `pruned_datastore` directory.
+The script below will construct the `IndexIVFPQ` index with Faiss and save it as a file named `faiss.index` to the `pruned_datastore` directory.

 ``` bash